 One potential benefit from supplementation is temporarily providing more fish for anglers.
-Because harvest is allowed, and is in fact directed toward hatchery salmon, harvest augmentation is the main benefit that salmon supplementation has provided for years.
+Because harvest is allowed, and is in fact directed toward hatchery salmon, harvest augmentation is the main benefit that salmon supplementation has provided.
 However, as discussed earlier, evidence of the biological impacts of this long-term salmon supplementation are only now being understood and documented.
-The relatively short-term benefit to anglers is likely far out-weighed by the risk to the species.
-This strategy further carries social risk; by providing higher numbers of fish, it may delude us into concluding the program has been a success at restoring the fish population.
+The relatively short-term benefit to anglers is likely far out-weighed by the risk to stocks and the species.
+This strategy also carries social risk; by providing temporary higher numbers of fish, it may delude us into concluding the program has been a success at restoring the fish population.

 In summary, bull trout supplementation was rejected as a recovery strategy because it is unproven, does not meet the criteria or objectives for recovery (APPENDIX A) and carries high biological and social risks, potentially doing more harm than good.
-Further, due to the high genetic and biological risks associated with supplementation on wild stocks, any current or planned supplementation efforts should be discontinued or screened in the same manner proposed for the research strategies so there is no threat to the bull trout recovery effort (APPENDIX B).
+Further, due to the high genetic and biological risks associated with supplementation on wild stocks, any current or planned supplementation efforts should be discontinued or screened in the manner proposed for other bull trout stocking (APPENDIX B).

-Strategy 6: INTRODUCTIONS TO EXPAND THE RANGE OR DISTRIBUTION
+Strategy 6: INTRODUCTIONS TO EXPAND THE RANGE OR DISTRIBUTION - Rejected

-This strategy may involve stocking bull trout outside their native range, defined as all of western Montana and the Oldman River drainage east of the Continental Divide.
-An example of implementing this strategy would be the stocking of bull trout into waters that, historically, they did not occupy (e.g. Missouri River drainage).
+This strategy may involve stocking bull trout outside their native range, defined as all of western Montana and the St. Mary, Belly, and Waterton river drainages east of the Continental Divide.
+An example of implemention of this strategy would be the stocking of bull trout into waters that they historically did not occupy (e.g. Missouri River drainage).
 Use of this strategy would expand the range of bull trout.
 Hatcheries would presumably be the source for this expansion, but wild fish could be transplanted as well.

 In general this strategy does not meet the Scientific Group's criteria and objectives of restoration (APPENDIX A).
 Risks include the alteration of other ecosystems and potential diversion of funds, resources, and attention away from restoration.
-Potential benefits include: high probability of some success and the possibility of benefiting anglers with increased bull trout fishing opportunities.
-The Scientific Group rejected this recovery strategy because it carries high biological risk.
+Potential benefits include: probability of some success and the possibility of benefiting anglers with increased bull trout fishing opportunities.
+The Scientific Group rejected this strategy because it carries high biological risk.